kdubovikov/blog/_posts/2020-05-06-the-beauty-of-hardware.md

 categories: hardware
 ---

 My life is tied to software.
 I first got interested in it in the year 2001, when I saw my father reading a C++ book.
 Since then, I learned and built and failed and learned again up to this day.
 Over those years, I've learned about different programming languages, peeked into the inner workings of operating systems, databases, and compilers.
-I've tried to build simple bootloaders and operating systems in assembly using my old PC-iMac clone.
+Back in the old days, I have tried to build simple bootloaders and operating systems in assembly using my old PC-iMac clone.

 {% maincolumn 'assets/img/eone.jpg' %}